-What zones this covers
+What zones does this protocol cover?

 This protocol focuses on: overall, midscalp, crown.
 Track zones separately so you do not average away the signal.